 While working on the board, you may need to quickly notify someone about the changes you’re making.
-You can do that by simply @mentioning them in a comment.
+You can do that by simply @mentioning them in a comment or text object.

 The team mentioned in a comment

-You can mention somebody on the board in comments if the board is shared with them.
+You can mention somebody on the board as long as the board is shared with them.
 It can be:

 Types of mentions